netreconlab/ParseCareKit/README.md

   use_frameworks!

   # All of these are required to run ParseCareKit
-  pod 'CareKit', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod-2.1' #mirrors CareKits main branch
-  pod 'CareKitUI', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod-2.1' #mirrors CareKits main branch
-  pod 'CareKitStore', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod-2.1' #Modified CareKit that synchs all entities.
+  pod 'CareKit', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod' #mirrors CareKits main branch pod 'CareKitUI', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod' #mirrors CareKits main branch pod 'CareKitStore', :git => 'https://github.com/cbaker6/CareKit.git', :branch => 'pod' #Modified CareKit that synchs all entities.
 If you want to use the CareKit mirror, use `pod`, but it's limited to only synching OCKTask, OCKOutcome, and OCKOutcomeValue pod 'ParseCareKit', :git => 'https://github.com/netreconlab/ParseCareKit.git', :branch => 'main'

   # Add the rest of your pods below